-In recent months we were experiencing strong new business opportunities, as evidenced by record levels of submissions, quotes, and binds, as well as strong renewal business.
-More recently, given the abrupt and severe economic impacts attributable to the COVID-19 pandemic, our levels of submissions, quotes, and binds have decreased significantly.
-We currently expect that our new business writings will continue to decrease in future periods until such time as our insureds and targeted businesses can reopen and resume their operations.
-The amount of the decrease in business that we will ultimately experience remains uncertain.
-This is largely due to: (i) existing concerns that many non-essential small business owners face permanent closure or heavy reliance on newly-established federal government programs, such as the Coronavirus Aid, Relief, and Economic Security Act of 2020 (CARES Act), in order to retain their businesses and the ultimate success of these programs remains unknown; and (ii) uncertainty as to when our insureds and targeted businesses will be permitted to reopen and resume their operations.
+We currently expect that our in-force premium will continue to be down, as compared to that of the prior year, until such time as our insureds and businesses can resume their operations at a more normalized rate, and increase staffing and payrolls accordingly.
+Although our new business growth, as defined by number of policies, has been strong, it has been insufficient to offset the decline in premium that we have experienced year-to-date.
+The amount of the decrease in premium that we will ultimately experience remains uncertain.
+This is largely due to: (i) concerns that many small business owners face permanent closure or heavy reliance on newly-established federal government programs, such as the Coronavirus Aid, Relief, and Economic Security Act of 2020 (CARES Act), in order to retain their businesses and the ultimate success of these programs remains unknown; (ii) uncertainty as to when our insureds and targeted businesses will be permitted to fully reopen and resume their normal operations; and (iii) fluctuations in payroll exposure.